hemanthsai457/Sigma/README.md

     vi) Define the behaviors such as Time-To-Live, cache control header, etc. <br>
     vii) Click create, now CloudFront Distribution for the content is created.
 Use the link in the distribution to access the data via CloudFront. <br>
     viii) In this way Data Tiering is implemented using S3 buckets in AWS and Caching is implemented using CloudFront in AWS.<br>
+    ix) In the file called CacheStatistics_Timestamp we can see that how many page hits are done and the time of the hits and various other statistics. <br>

 **NOTE : The code for the bucket policy is different for all the three implementations in S3 because there is a combination of various services used.
 I have given the code for Object storage implementation as an example.